lambda-client/lambda/README.md

 Please consider donating to help continue this project and get a unique cape in game.

-## Help and documentation
+## Contributing

-Please go to [https://kamiblue.org](https://kamiblue.org) for documentation and help.
+Please go to [kamiblue.org/contributing](https://kamiblue.org/contributing) for building / contributing instructions.

 ## Looking for maintainers.